vsdip/vsdsram/README.md

 Note: IP is yet under process and yet to release as a final view.

-But incase if any difficulties with respect to IP Usage so far, contact the administrator or report as github Issue
+But incase if any difficulties with respect to IP Usage so far, contact the administrator or report as github Issue.

 ## Author
 Anusha R